-SUBJECT: Protection of Personally Identifiable Information and

-Privacy Act Records
+SUBJECT: Protection of Personally Identifiable Information and Privacy Act Records

 CONTENTS

-1. Purpose 2
+1 Purpose2

 2. Effective Date

-3. Scope 2
+3. Scope

-4. References 2
+4. References

-5. Policy 2
+5. Policy2

-6. Definition of Personally Identifiable Information (PII) 2
+6. Definition of Personally Identifiable Information (PII)2

-7. Other Definitions 4
+7. Other Definitions4

-8. Responsibilities 5
+8. Responsibilities

-9. Rules of Behavior 6
+9. Rules of Behavior6

-10. Consequences and Corrective Actions 7
+10. Consequences and Corrective Actions

-11. Protection of PII 9
+11. Protection of PII9

-12. Use of Social Security Numbers .11
+12. Use of Social Security Numbers

-13. Review of PII Holdings .12
+13. Review of PII Holdings

 14. Privacy Act Reviews

-15. Training .13
+15. Training

 16. Review and Update

 - 1. PURPOSE.
 This Order establishes policies, rules, and procedures for the Chemical Safety and Hazard Investigation Board (CSB) for the protection and safe handling of Personally Identifiable Information and Privacy Act records. - 2.
 EFFECTIVE DATE.
 This Order is effective as of the date of Board approval. - 3.
 SCOPE.
 This Order applies to all CSB employees and information systems.
 The provisions of this Order also apply to the personnel and information systems of CSB contractors, to the extent that such contractor personnel and systems are used to handle, maintain, and/or process CSB records. - 4.
 REFERENCES.
-The following statutes, regulations, and other authorities provide the basis for the provisions of this Order: - Federal Information Security Management Act of 2002 (FISMA), 44 U.S.C. § 3541 et seq. - The Privacy Act of 1974, as amended, 5 U.S.C. § 552a. - 5 C.F.R.
-Part 293, Personnel Records. - Executive Order 13402 (May 10, 2006), Strengthening Federal Efforts to Protect Against Identity Theft, as amended by Executive Order 13414 (Nov.
-3, 2006). - Office of Management and Budget (OMB) Circular No. A-130, Management of Federal Information Resources. - OMB Memoranda: M-07-16 (May 22, 2007), Safeguarding Against and Responding to the Breach of Personally Identifiable Information; M-06-19 (July 12, 2006), Reporting Incidents Involving Personally Identifiable Information; M-06-16 (June 23, 2006), Protection of Sensitive Agency Information. - Office of Personnel Management Memorandum (June 18, 2007), Guidance on Protecting Federal Employee Social Security Numbers and Combating Identity Theft. - 5.
+The following statutes, regulations, and other authorities provide the basis for the provisions of this Order: - Cybersecurity Act of 2015, Division N of Public Law 114-113; - Federal Information Security Management Act of 2002 (FISMA), 44 U.S.C. § 3541 et seq.; - The Privacy Act of 1974, as amended, 5 U.S.C. § 552a; - 5 C.F.R.
+Part 293, Personnel Records; - Executive Order 13402 (May 10, 2006), Strengthening Federal Efforts to Protect Against Identity Theft, as amended by Executive Order 13414 (Nov.
+3, 2006); - Office of Management and Budget (OMB) Circular No. A-130, Management of Federal Information Resources; - OMB Memorandum M-07-16 (May 22, 2007), Safeguarding Against and Responding to the Breach of Personally Identifiable Information; - OMB Memorandum M-06-19 (July 12, 2006), Reporting Incidents Involving Personally Identifiable Information; - OMB Memorandum M-06-16 (June 23, 2006), Protection of Sensitive Agency Information; - OMB Memorandum M-03-22 (September 26, 2003), Guidance for Implementing the Privacy Provisions of the E-Government Act of 2002; - Office of Personnel Management (OPM) Memorandum (June 18, 2007), Guidance on Protecting Federal Employee Social Security Numbers and Combating Identity Theft. - 5.
 POLICY.
-It is the policy of the Board that records containing personally identifiable information shall be maintained with appropriate administrative, technical, and physical safeguards to ensure the security and confidentiality of such records and to protect against any anticipated threats or hazards to their security or integrity which could result in substantial harm, embarrassment, inconvenience, or unfairness to any individual on whom the information is maintained.
+It is the policy of the Board that physical and electronic records containing personally identifiable information shall be maintained with appropriate administrative, technical, and physical safeguards to ensure the security and confidentiality of such records and to protect against any anticipated threats or hazards to their security or integrity that could result in substantial harm, embarrassment, inconvenience, or unfairness to any individual on whom the information is maintained.